terrellt/ndlib.github.io/_posts/2013-10-04-ruby-and-rails-developer-tools.md

 Below is a non-exhaustive list of tools to aid in ruby development.

+## Rubygems.org

+Given that your Gemfile has the following:

+    gem 'active-fedora'

+Goto [rubygems.org/gems/active-fedora](http://rubygems.org/gems/active-fedora) and review that page.
+You will find links for Documentation, Source Code, Dependencies, etc.

 ## Rspec

 > RSpec is testing tool for the Ruby programming language.
 Born under the banner